dux-fortinet/fortiflexvm-doc/source/modules/fortiflexvm_tools_calc_info.rst

   .. option:: ZTNA

     ZTNA/VPN (number of endpoints).
-Number between 0 and 25000 (inclusive).
-Value should be divisible by 25.
+Value should be 0 or between 25 and 25000.

     :type: int
     :required: True

   .. option:: ZTNA_FGF

     ZTNA/VPN + FortiGuard Forensics (number of endpoints).
-Number between 0 and 25000 (inclusive).
-Value should be divisible by 25.
+Value should be 0 or between 25 and 25000.

     :type: int
     :required: True

   .. option:: EPP_ZTNA

     EPP/ATP + ZTNA/VPN (number of endpoints).
-Number between 0 and 25000 (inclusive).
-Value should be divisible by 25.
+Value should be 0 or between 25 and 25000.

     :type: int
     :required: True

   .. option:: EPP_ZTNA_FGF

     EPP/ATP + ZTNA/VPN + FortiGuard Forensics (number of endpoints).
-Number between 0 and 25000 (inclusive).
-Value should be divisible by 25.
+Value should be 0 or between 25 and 25000.

     :type: int
     :required: True

   .. option:: chromebook

     Chromebook (number of endpoints).
-Number between 0 and 25000 (inclusive).
-Value should be divisible by 25.
+Value should be 0 or between 25 and 25000.

     :type: int
     :required: True

   .. option:: addons

-    A d d o n s .
-A   l i s t .
-P o s s i b l e   v a l u e   i s   " B P S "   ( F o r t i C a r e   B e s t   P r a c t i c e ) .
+    Addons.
+A list.
+Possible value is "BPS" (FortiCare Best Practice).

     :type: list
     :default: []

 .. option:: fortiSASE